MrOrnithorynque/CMAKE-TUTORIAL-WORKSOUP/README.md

 To do so you will first use the [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html) command to find the SFML library.
 It will search for the library in the system and set the variables that are used to link the library to the project.

+We will use the [`REQUIRED`](https://cmake.org/cmake/help/latest/command/find_package.html#required) option to make the [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html) command *fail* if the library is *not found*.

+You can do a **google search** to find the name of the package SFML you need to use in the [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html) command.

 Then you will use the [`target_link_libraries`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html) command to link the SFML library to the project.
 Like all "target_..." commands, it takes the target as the first argument.

 > Use it after the [`add_executable`](https://cmake.org/cmake/help/latest/command/add_executable.html) command, because if you want to specify a target (the first argument), the target must be created before, with the [`add_executable`](https://cmake.org/cmake/help/latest/command/add_executable.html) command or the [`add_library`](https://cmake.org/cmake/help/latest/command/add_library.html) command.

 And finally, use the [`target_include_directories`](https://cmake.org/cmake/help/latest/command/target_include_directories.html) command to include the SFML library header files to the project.

+> When a package is found with the [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html) command, CMake automatically creates a variable that contains the path to the directory where the header files are located.
+The name of this variable is the name of the package in uppercase, with the `_INCLUDE_DIR` suffix.

 Now reconfigure then compile the project...